paul-hammant/tbd/content/5-min-overview/index.md

 ## A safety net

-[Continuous Integation](/continuous-integration/) (CI) daemons are setup to watch the trunk (and the short lives feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
+[Continuous Integration](/continuous-integration/) (CI) daemons are setup to watch the trunk (and the short lives feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
 Some teams will lock the trunk, and roll-back changes.
 Others will allow the CI server to do that automatically.

-## Dev team commitments
+## Developer team commitments

 As stated, developers are pledging to be rigorous and not break the build.
-They're also going to need to consider the impact of their potentially larger commits, especially where renames or moves were wholescale, and adopt techniques to allow those changes to be more easily consumed by team mates.
+They're also going to need to consider the impact of their potentially larger commits, especially where renames or moves were wholesale, and adopt techniques to allow those changes to be more easily consumed by team mates.

 ## Drilling into 'Distance'